vinaybantupalli/restaurants/README.md

 - View the orders received/added from each table
 - Manage the orders - add/remove items from each order
 - Generate bill total

+### Admin
+This would allow admins to
+- Create/Delete the restaurant
+- Activities listed above